silverjuke/silverjuke/docs/scripting.md

 ================================================================================

 Many things in Silverjuke can be controlled using scripting.
-A script is built of simple lines of code placed eg.  in  a  text  file  or  in  "onclick"  (see "<button>")-attributes  of  skins.
-Scripting will work in Silverjuke 2.10beta8 or later.
+A script is built of simple lines of code placed eg. in a text file or in attributes attributes of skins (eg. "onclick" in button-Tags).

 These chapters describe how to write scripts for Silverjuke.